-- ► The SSE facilitates access to social protection for their members (e.g. farmer cooperatives in Costa Rica concluded collective insurance agreements with the Costa Rican Social Security Fund) - ▶ SSE units provide health and care services to their members (e.g. In Argentina, 7,000 mutuals provide health services to over 2.5 million people, providing 40 per cent of private health services) - ▶ SSE units are established to provide health care and other care services (e.g. pharmacy cooperatives, care cooperatives, community associations) - SSE units play a critical role for rural and informal economy workers who may face challenges accessing formal social protection system
+- ► The SSE facilitates access to social protection for their members (e.g. Saudi Arabia contributes globally 37% to takaful, which is cooperative insurance model that plays a key role in the alleviation of poverty and the promotion of shared prosperity). - ▶ SSE units provide health and care services to their members - ► SSE units are established to provide health care and other care services (e.g. pharmacy cooperatives, care cooperatives, community associations) - ▶ SSE units play a critical role for rural and informal economy workers who may face challenges accessing formal social protection system